Michael (00:00)

 Caleb (06:56)

-So I would just listen and build and dream and get creative and get really frustrated and like, I'd have to start from scratch, working through those emotions of getting stuck and having to work through getting stuck on a little car project or messing up and have to start again, learning the resilience and persistence with that space for creativity.
+So I would just listen and build and dream and get creative and get really frustrated and like, I'd have to start from scratch, working through those emotions of getting stuck and having to work through getting stuck on a little car project or messing up and having to start again, learning the resilience and persistence with that space for creativity.
 And that is another skill set.
-Through all these different little projects and that space to be creative and not distracted, I learned resilience and I learned persistence in solving things I didn't know how to do, but I knew that I had to figure it out and I was the only one that was in the way of figuring it out.
-And I think that is a skill set learned through those projects in that childhood.
+Through all these different little projects and that space to be creative and not distracted, I learned resilience, and I learned persistence in solving things I didn't know how to do, but I knew that I had to figure it out, and I was the only one who was in the way of figuring it out.
+And I think that is a skill set learned through those projects in my childhood.
 And I would never have learned them if I didn't have those distractions and the space to be creative.
 So I'm very grateful for that.
-And I'd say coming up through, that kind of gets me to before middle school and halfway through middle school, I was really interested in building videos and editing.
-I always have one project a year and learning a new skill set.
+And I'd say, coming up through, that kind of gets me to before middle school, and halfway through middle school, I was really interested in making videos and editing.
+I always have one project a year and am learning a new skill set.

 Michael (07:55)